Bishop McNamara High School

-Bishop McNamara High School (BMHS or McNamara) is a private, Catholic coed high school in Forestville CDP in unincorporated Prince George's County, Maryland.
+Bishop McNamara High School (BMHS, McNamara, or Mac) is a private, Catholic coed high school in Forestville CDP in unincorporated Prince George's County, Maryland.

 The school is in the Holy Cross tradition offering a college preparatory curriculum and a range of Fine Arts, athletics and activities.
 Founded in 1964 by the Congregation of Holy Cross, Bishop McNamara is located on a 14-acre campus in Forestville, Maryland, United States, just 7 miles south of Washington, D.C., serving students ranging from six different Maryland counties, Northern Virginia and the District of Columbia and is part of the Roman Catholic Archdiocese of Washington.
 The school bears the name of Bishop John Michael McNamara, a former auxiliary bishop to the Archbishops of Baltimore and Washington and the founder of St. Gabriel's parish in Washington, D.C.

 History

 Built on a site adjacent to Mount Calvary Catholic Church on Marlboro Pike in Forestville, Maryland, Bishop McNamara High School is a result of Msgr.
 Peter Paul Rakowski's plan to build a Catholic high school for boys, and one for girls in the southern part of Prince George's County.
 To that end, in 1962, Patrick A. O'Boyle, archbishop of Washington, D.C., extended an invitation to the Brothers of Holy Cross to administer and staff the new high school, which would serve the county and parts of Washington, DC.
 Bishop McNamara High School admitted its first classes (freshman and sophomore) of 334 boys in 1964.

-In 1992 La Reine High School, an all girls' school in Suitland which opened in 1960, closed in 1992, with its students going to the previously all boys McNamara.
+In the academic year 1992–93, the school became co-educational when it accepted girls from La Reine High School, an all girls' school in nearby Suitland that had been closed.
+Enrollment at both schools had been dwindling for some years, following a trend in private schools across the county as a result of the recession.

 Academics

 Bishop McNamara High School provides a Catholic, college-preparatory education.

 Bishop McNamara High School provides a variety of courses to help students meet the requirements for college admission or other types of professional preparation.
-The school boasts a 100% college acceptance rate for the Class of 2016 and Class of 2016 graduates received over $14.4 million in scholarships to colleges and universities all over the country.

 Beyond the core academic courses, Bishop McNamara offers: